Skip to content

 BeaconKit

-BeaconKit is a modular and customizable consensus layer framework, based on Cosmos SDK, for building Ethereum based blockchains.
+BeaconKit is a modular and customizable consensus layer framework that leverages the CometBFT consensus algorithm for building Ethereum-based blockchains.

 Block

-A data unit containing a list of transactions, which is permanently added to the blockchain in a sequential manner.
+A data unit containing a list of transactions that is permanently added to the blockchain in a sequential manner.

 BEX

-Berachain's native decentralized exchange, renamed from DEX to BEX.
+Berachain's native decentralized exchange, called BEX.
 Read more in Native dApps > BEX.

 Block Time